bambora/dev.bambora.com/source/docs/guides/partner_quickstart/setup.md

 layout: tutorial

 summary: >
-    Use this space to learn how to request your partner account, and how to test our Onboarding API.
+    Learn how to request your partner account, and how to test the Onboarding API.

 navigation:
   header: na.tocs.na_nav_header